MartinEesmaa/VVCEasy/README.md

 - Martin Eesmaa

-# Without VVCEasy, experimental option for professional coders, other developers and everyone (hard)
+# Without VVCEasy, experimental option for professional coders, other developers, and everyone (hard)

 You need 7Zip (requires ffmpeg and ffplay), ffmpeg, ffplay, vvenc/vvdec(app) and YUView.